Recovering from gastrectomy

 Our weight loss surgery experts

-Children's Mercy is the only hospital in the region with two fellowship-trained pediatric surgeons who perform the gastric sleeve operation.
+Children's Mercy is the only hospital in the region with a fellowship-trained pediatric surgeon who performs the gastric sleeve operation.
 The surgical team also includes fellowship-trained pediatric anesthesiologists, as well as pediatric nurses and other support staff, including dietitians, social workers and psychologists.
 They are all experts in taking care of children and teens.